Surjeet-Haldar/LendingClubCaseStudy/README.md

 ### *Univariate Analysis Inferences:*
 From the univariate analysis of the loan dataset, we can draw the following inferences:

+1. Loan Status:<br>
-1. Loan Status: The majority of loans in the dataset are fully paid (around 80%), followed by current loans and charged-off loans.
+The majority of loans in the dataset are fully paid (around 80%), followed by current loans and charged-off loans.
 This indicates that the company has a relatively low default rate.

+2. Loan Amount:<br>
-2. Loan Amount: The loan amount ranges from a few thousand to a maximum of 40,000.
+The loan amount ranges from a few thousand to a maximum of 40,000.
 The distribution of loan amounts is right-skewed, with a higher concentration of loans in the lower amount range.
 This suggests that the company primarily provides smaller loans.

+3. Loan Grade:<br>
-3. Loan Grade: The loan grades range from 'A' to 'G', with 'A' being the highest grade representing lower risk.
+The loan grades range from 'A' to 'G', with 'A' being the highest grade representing lower risk.
 The dataset has a higher number of loans with grades 'B' and 'C', indicating that the company mostly lends to borrowers with moderate creditworthiness.

+4. Interest Rate:<br>
-4. Interest Rate: The interest rates assigned to loans range from 5.31% to 30.99%.
+The interest rates assigned to loans range from 5.31% to 30.99%.
 The distribution is approximately normally distributed, with a peak around 10% to 15% interest rate.
 Higher interest rates are typically associated with riskier loans.

+5. Employment Length:<br>
-5. Employment Length: The length of employment of borrowers ranges from less than 1 year to over 10 years.
+The length of employment of borrowers ranges from less than 1 year to over 10 years.
 The majority of borrowers have an employment length of more than 1 year, suggesting that the company prefers lending to individuals with stable employment.

+6. Loan Purpose:<br>
-6. Loan Purpose: The dataset includes various loan purposes, such as debt consolidation, credit card refinancing, home improvement, and others.
+The dataset includes various loan purposes, such as debt consolidation, credit card refinancing, home improvement, and others.
 Debt consolidation is the most common loan purpose, followed by credit card refinancing and home improvement.

+7. Loan Term:<br>
-7. Loan Term: Loan is granted to applicants for all purposes either for 36 months or 60 months. debt_consolidation lead high in both the terms followed by credit_card.Most of the loan applicants are given 36 months for the loan term.
+Loan is granted to applicants for all purposes either for 36 months or 60 months. debt_consolidation lead high in both the terms followed by credit_card.Most of the loan applicants are given 36 months for the loan term.

 These inferences provide an overview of the loan dataset and highlight important characteristics of individual variables.
 They serve as a starting point for further analysis and can help identify potential patterns and relationships between variables in subsequent bivariate or multivariate analyses.